fommil/fpmortals/manuscript/complete.md

 A> Methods are defined in OOP style on `Maybe`, contrary to our Chapter 4 A> lesson to use an `object` or `implicit class`.
-This is a common theme A> in scalaz and the reason is largely historical:
+This is a common theme A> in Scalaz and the reason is largely historical:
 A>
 A> -   text editors failed to find extension methods, but this now works A>     seamlessly in IntelliJ, ENSIME and ScalaIDE.